Our Verdict

 Warmth

 We tested these for warmth in a variety of situations, including climbing on Longs Peak in Rocky Mountain National Park during cold and windy conditions.
+“Seeing how any gear fares on a high peak in winter conditions is an ultimate test for me since that's where performance really matters, and the REI Midweight Bottoms pass the test,” Simoni beams.
 We wore them under running tights and while sleeping underneath the stars.
-In both circumstances, the Midweight passed our warmth anticipations.
+In all circumstances, the Midweight passed our warmth anticipations.
 We found the snug-but-not-tight fit works well with trapping heat and wicking moisture, doing nothing but making these bottoms feel even warmer.

 Breathability

 Keeping dry is important to keep comfortable — especially for long underwear.
 Changing out of a pair means taking off pants and shoes, which can take time.
-We're a bit impatient ourselves, so if we can keep comfortable, we'll often choose to keep them on until we get back to the trailhead, even though we may be getting a little toasty.
+“I admit to being a bit impatient sometimes,” says Simoni.
+“So if I'm still comfortable, I'll often choose to keep a layer on until I'm back at the trailhead, and the breathability of the REI Midweights allow that.”

 Comfort and Fit